 An absolute encoder is used for the position detector, so the position must be saved with the backup battery when the power is turned OFF.
-The controller also uses a backup battery to save the program, etc. These batteries are installed when the robot is shipped from the factory, but as these are consumable parts, they must be replaced periodically by the customer.
+The controller also uses a backup battery to save the program, etc. These batteries are installed when the robot is shipped from the factory, but as these are consumable parts, they must be replaced periodically by the user.

 The guideline for replacing the battery is one year, but this will differ according to the robot's usage state.
 When the battery life nears, the "Battery cumulative time over alarm (Alarm No. 7520)" will occur.
 Once the alarm occurs, replace all batteries in the robot arm and controller as soon as possible.
 Lithium batteries (type: A6BAT and ER6) are used in both the controller and robot arm.
+The battery replacement procedures are as follow.